EckoTan0804/HexoBlog/source/_posts/What-the-heck-is-ROC.md

 When two distributions overlap, we introduce type 1 (FP) and type 2 error (FN).
 Depending upon the threshold, we can minimize or maximize them.
 When AUC is 0.7, it means there is 70% chance that model will be able to distinguish between positive class and negative class.

 When AUC is **0.5**, it means model has no class separation capacity whatsoever (Random situation).
-This is the worst situation!
+This is a classifier with the random performance level.

 <center class="half">
 <img src="https://cdn-images-1.medium.com/max/800/1*iLW_BrJZRI0UZSflfMrmZQ.png" width="300"/>